IreshaBandaranayake/E-commerce/README.md

 • Third-Party Integrations: Stripe for secure payment processing, Multer for file handling, Axios for API calls.

 API Architecture

-The REST APIs used to handle user authentication, product management, order processing, and more.
-Authenticated APIs ensure secure data access.
-APIs were tested using Postman.
+REST API

-Testing
+API Testing

-• API Testing: APIs were tested using Postman, to verify data transfer accuracy and error handling.
+APIs were tested using Postman

-• Error Handling: Comprehensive error handling covered cases like failed authentication, invalid inputs, and server issues.
+• Error Handling:

+covered cases like failed authentication, invalid inputs, and server issues.

-• Feedback Integration: Feedback from peers was used to refine the user interface and improve the overall experience.
+• Feedback Integration:

+Feedback from peers was used to refine the user interface and improve the overall experience.

 Deployment Process

 The application is deployed on Render.

 Installation Instructions